corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 In this article, we've covered a lot of ground.
 We've looked at how to speed up your Rust builds by using better hardware, optimizing your code, and using better tools.

+For CI-specific optimizations, don't forget to check out [Tips for Faster CI Builds](/blog/tips-for-faster-ci-builds/), which complements the techniques discussed here.

 I hope that you were able to use some of these tips to speed up your Rust builds.
 In case you found other ways to speed up your Rust builds, or if you have any